 The Duomo (Cathedral) & Baptistery in Florence

 The Duomo is the most popular sight in Florence, Tuscany’s capital city.
 Designed by Filippo Brunelleschi, this magnificent Renaissance dome stands tall over the city and is arguably the most beautiful attraction in the whole of the city.
 The biggest artwork held within the cathedral is Giorgio Vasari’s frescoes of the Last Judgement (1572-9).
 Both inside and out the Duomo is a masterpiece in design.
-This is the reason behind it’s huge popularity.

 The Duomo is free to enter, another reason for much of its popularity.
 However there are fees to visit the dome (€8) and the crypt (€3).
 The best way for you to beat the crowds is therefore to arrive early.
 The earliest opening time on any day is 10am.
-I’d advise getting there at least half an hour to an hour before 10am as queues will already have started to form.
+Get there at least half an hour to an hour before 10am as queues will already have started to form.
 This way though you can at least guarantee that you will be one of the first in.

 Alternatively, if your plans are flexible then you could travel to Florence during the off-season.
-Although the Duomo is popular all year round, there is remarkably less tourists around during winter than there is in summer!
+Although the Duomo is popular all year round, there is remarkably less tourists around during winter than there is in summer.
 This immediately cuts down time waiting in queues to see the attraction or any other attraction in Florence for that matter!

 Another way to gain admission ahead of the main queues is to see the Duomo as part of a guided tour.
 It will typically be more expensive, but you’ll get in faster to see the attraction.
 Tours typically last around 45 minutes.